jbanusco/nimosef-v1/README.md

 Scripts in `nimosef.visualization` reproduce plots as in the paper (volume curves, feature importance, displacement fields).

-Example figures and animations will be available in the docs/ folder:
-- `overview.png` → pipeline overview
-- `motion.gif` → example temporal segmentation + motion trajectories

 # How to Use the Outputs

 - Visualize reconstructed MR: load `*_rec.nii.gz` in FSLeyes or ITK-SNAP.